In this tutorial, we show you how to get a PDF file to your iPhone Books app (formerly iBooks) for safekeeping and easy access.

 How to save PDF to iPhone or iPad

-First, open the file from somewhere in your iOS device.
-It can be sent to you through email, saved in your Dropbox folder, picked up from a Web browser, or anywhere that a PDF file can be saved.
-Now the way to add the PDF to iBooks slightly varies depending on where you are getting this PDF from.
+First, open the PDF file from somewhere on your iOS device.
+It can be sent to you through email, sent on WhatsApp or iMessage, saved in your Dropbox folder, picked up from a web browser, or anywhere that a PDF file can be saved.